The dos and don’ts of dating a colleague

 - Drop hints, come on too heavy or make lewd remarks about someone’s appearance

 - Tell your other work mates if you ask someone out or if a colleague asks you on a date – don’t boast about your pulling power or make fun of someone else attempts

-- Get involved with someone who is already in a relationship
+- Start dating a colleague who is already in a relationship

 - Flirt outrageously at work, it can be embarrassing for people around you both and will leave you feeling a bit red faced if nothing comes of it